rezaHashemi8139/shopping-list/README.md

-# 🧩 Go Modular API — NestJS-style Architecture
+# 🧩 Go Modular API

 A clean, modular boilerplate for building APIs using **Go + Gin + PostgreSQL + JWT + WebSocket**.
 Inspired by **NestJS-style** modular architecture with clear separation of layers (Handler, Service, Repository).